-How I Tested The Trailer
+How Did I Test The Trailer?

 In order to squeeze the most out of the trailer, I decided to get in contact with a local Australian brand (Curve Cycling) who make some rather nice titanium road bike frames and carbon wheels.
-Now I know what you’re thinking: a long distance bike tour with a 9.0kg/20lb titanium road bike which rolls on carbon wheels?
+Now I know what you’re thinking: a long-distance bike tour with a 9.0kg/20lb titanium road bike which rolls on carbon wheels?

 Let me explain.

 The trailer supports the majority of the load rather than the bike, permitting you to use something as lightweight as a road bike with 1400 gram carbon wheels.